pejovic/soil3Dknn/R/soil3D_knn_test.md

 ![](soil3D_knn_test_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

+***According to Nested Cross-validation, inner folds were used for parameter tuning, while the outer folds were used for testing/prediction. ***

 ## Models

-Considering that the `soil.fun` parameter determines which approach will be applied (standard or homosoil), three formulas were selected. `xy.model` includes only spatial coordinates in searching for nearest profiles. `full.model` includes all the predictors, while the `part.model` includes only few commonly used predictors (DEM, TWI and parent material) in addition to spatial coordinates.
+Considering that the `soil.fun` parameter determines which approach will be applied (standard or homosoil), three formulas were selected. `xy.model` includes only spatial coordinates in searching for nearest profiles. `full.model` includes all the predictors, while the `part.model` includes randomly selected, few commonly used predictors (DEM, TWI and parent material) in addition to spatial coordinates.